 Justin Williams contributed three assists to back a 34-save effort by Jonathan Quick.

-McDonagh, Mats Zuccarello, Martin St. Louis and Derick Brassard lit the lamp for the Rangers, who have the next two contests on home ice, starting with Monday's Game 3 at Madison Square Garden.
+McDonagh, Mats Zuccarello, Martin St. Louis and Derick Brassard lit the lamp for the Rangers, who have the next two contests on home ice, starting with Monday's Game 3 at Madison Square Garden on Monday.

-Lundqvist once again played well, but suffered the loss despite 39 stops.
+Henrik Lundqvist once again played well in defeat, but suffered the loss despite 39 stops.